-- Educational and training program to be implemented during the life cycle of the project.
-This program is addressed to students attending Master's and PhD courses in programs offered at TTI, on "Transport Economics and Management", "Transport and Logistics" and "Telematics and Logistics". - Long-life-educational (LLE) program, addressed to University graduates who practice their profession in the transportation industry, thus work for an authority, SME, or other organization (Trans-logistics Educational forum).
+- Educational and training program to be implemented during the lifecycle of the project.
+This program is addressed to students attending Master's and PhD courses in programs offered at TTI, on "Transport Economics and Management", "Transport and Logistics" and "Telematics and Logistics". - Long-life-educational (LLE) program, addressed to university graduates who practice their profession in the transportation industry, thus work for an authority, small and mediumsized enterprises (SMEs), or other organizations (Trans-logistics Educational forum).